Ordering and Shipping

 Flexible magnets will attract flexible magnetic receptive material that can be printed to create multiple layers of magnetic graphics.

-Unfortunately, recycling magnets through mainstream consumer-accessible recycling centers is not available.
+Unfortunately, recycling magnets through mainstream consumer-accessible recycling centers are not available.
 However, we understand that there are scientists currently working on ways to reclaim rare earth magnet material.
 We recommend re-purposing unwanted magnets for crafting and tool-holding purposes.